Decathlon/ara/server/uml/README.txt

 Of course, the uml.txt file needs to be updated, as it is the source of the project documentation.
 ===================================================================================================

-Using "Wifi Gratuit Decathlon" for no proxy problem

 Download and install GraphViz: + http://www.graphviz.org/download/ +
 Choose eg. "Stable 2.38 Windows install packages"